EIvimeyCook/MeRIT/FAQ.md

 <i>In this circumstance you could create a group system where multiple authors are listed in the various large groups in which they participated. </i>

 <i>For instance, “L.R, H.W, P.P, K.M, C.W, L.M did this and that.
 S.N, P.P, K.M, C.W, L.M did this and that” becomes “Group 1 did this and that.
 Group 2 did this and that”.
-A list of authors included in the various groups might be included in the supplemental materials. </i>
+A list of authors included in the various groups colud then be included in the supplemental materials or at the start of the methods section. </i>

 <br>